 As indicated in its 2012 Renewable Procurement Plan and Draft 2013 Renewable Procurement Plan, PG&E intends to moderately procure long-term resources over the next several years to ensure that it can reach, and sustain, the 33% RPS targets.
 Although surplus banked RPS procurement ("Bank") is included in PG&E's RNS, PG&E does not plan to significantly diminish the Bank by relying on it to meet its long-term, sustained net short position.
-Rather,
+Rather, PG&E views the Bank as a voluntary margin of procurement necessary to manage a post-2020 operating portfolio of 33%.

-See Administrative Law Judge's Ruling (1) Adopting Renewable Net Short Calculation Methodology (2) Incorporating the Attached Methodology into the Record, and (3) Extending the Date for Filing Updates to 2012 Procurement Plans issued on August 2, 2012.
+3 See Administrative Law Judge's Ruling (1) Adopting Renewable Net Short Calculation Methodology (2) Incorporating the Attached Methodology into the Record, and (3) Extending the Date for Filing Updates to 2012 Procurement Plans issued on August 2, 2012.